Enter Bird's Name in Search Box:

 Picture yourself, walking or driving past a house and you see an assortment of birds gathering in its backyard.
 This may very well be the result of a carefully chosen birdfeeder.
 There is no other sure way to attract birds quite like, a well-placed birdfeeder or birdfeeders, depending on the amount or variety of birds you wish to attract.
 You will likely see a greater variety of birds by putting out more than one birdfeeder filled with different types of birdseed.

-There are many different models of birdfeeders and choosing one model over the other will aid in the type of birds you will attract.
+There are many different models of birdfeeders and choosing one model over the other will help in the type of birds you will attract.
 Here is a list of the more common birdfeeders to be found on the market today or constructed at home, with some helpful notes specific to each.

 These models of feeders use the principles of weight or leverage to prevent the larger birds and squirrels from accessing the food.
-Some models, such as the one in the picture, use an adjustable spring unit to close the ports to the bird food when a certain size bird or squirrel attempts to rest on the perch and access the feed.
+Some models, such as the one pictured, use an adjustable spring unit to close the ports to the bird food when a certain size bird or squirrel attempts to rest on the perch and access the feed.

 Another model has a teetering perch which works by the same principle.
 When a heavier bird or squirrel tries to rest on the platform, the platform will teeter, closing access to the food.